Skip to content

 What is Writesonic?

 Writesonic is an AI writing platform focused on producing SEO-optimized content for bloggers and digital marketers.
 Its Article Writer feature researches topics using real-time web data, generates comprehensive long-form articles with proper heading structure, and optimizes them for target keywords, all in a single workflow.
 Beyond articles, Writesonic generates landing page copy, Google and Facebook ad variations, product descriptions for e-commerce, email subject lines, and social media posts through specialized templates.
 The Brand Voice feature learns your writing style from examples to maintain consistency.
 Chatsonic, the built-in AI chatbot, combines GPT-4 with Google Search for real-time information access.
-Pricing is competitive: the free tier offers limited generations, Individual ($16/mo) provides approximately 100 articles per month, and Standard ($79/mo) unlocks the full platform with priority processing and team features.
+Pricing is competitive: the free tier offers limited generations, Individual ($16/mo) provides approximately 132 guides per month, and Standard ($79/mo) unlocks the full platform with priority processing and team features.
 Writesonic occupies a sweet spot between free chatbots and expensive enterprise tools like Jasper.
 The tool is best suited for bloggers and marketers needing seo content.
 It offers a free tier alongside paid plans (Free · Individual $16/mo · Standard $79/mo), making it accessible for individuals and teams alike.

 Key differences at a glance